new0288a/PackGen_auto_installation/README.md

 ## Requirement
 - Target Hosts OS: Ubuntu
-- Python should already be installed
+- Python should already be installed on target hosts
-- Hosts can be access by root with SSH
+- Target Hosts can be access by root with SSH without password
 - Target Hosts has to have two DPDK compatibility NIC